fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 # Predicting Credit Risk Employing Supervised Machine Learning Models

 ## Brief Introduction -
 Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
-Data on previous loan applications (both Approved and Rejected) is available.
-This data will be used to build Machine Learning Models which predicts the risk level of loans.
+Data on previous loan applications (both Approved and Rejected) was available.
+This data can be used to build Machine Learning Models which predicts the credit_risk for approving future loans.

-The archieved dataset had information on loan_size,	interest_rate,	borrower_income,	debt_to_income,	num_of_accounts,	derogatory_marks,	total_debt, loan_status.
+The archieved dataset available for this project has information on loan_size, interest_rate, borrower_income, debt_to_income, num_of_accounts,	derogatory_marks, total_debt, and loan_status.
 This a binary classification ML problem with loan_status either likely to be 0 (not approved) or 1 (approved).

 ## Aims and Objective -
-The loan_status of the application will be predicted employing Logistic Regression and Random Forest Classifier.
+The loan_status of the application will be predicted employing both Logistic Regression and Random Forest Classifier.

-      (1) Performance of the models will be asessed with or without a preprocessing step (Logistic Regression & Random Forest Classifier).
+      (1) Performance of the models will be asessed with or without a preprocessing step included.

       (2) Main performance metrics of ML models such as Recall, Precision, Accuracy, and f1-score will be determined and compared.

-      (3) Any fine tuning in the performace of the models will be performed with Feature Selection and Hyperparameter tuning step.
+      (3) Any fine tuning that is needed to improve the performace of the models will be carried out e.g., Feature Selection & Hyperparameter Tuning.

 ## Specific Libraries and modules employed -

       Scikit-Learn ML Library-

       (a) Linear model - LogisticRegression,